dmartizzi/cv-object-counter-app/README.md

 ## Solution Statement

 The model used to solve this problem is a variant of the approach implemented in https://github.com/silverbottlep/abid_challenge.
 The idea is to reduce the object count problem to an image classification model in which the class corresponds to the count of objects in the image.
-In this implementation, the weights of the pre-trained ResNet50 classifier for ImageNet were loaded, and only train the deepest layers of the network plus the custom output layers, specifically the last 3 blocks of the ResNet50 architecture.
+In this implementation, the weights of the pre-trained ResNet50 classifier for ImageNet were loaded, and only train the deepest layers of the network plus the custom output layers, specifically the last 2 blocks of the ResNet50 architecture, plus the output layers.
 With this approach, one can in principle leverage the low-level image features extracted from image classification and re-purpose the rest of the network for object identification and counting.
 The output layer yields a softmax distribution over the possible values of a class label corresponding to the number of objects in the image.

 The architecture of the model is shown below.